Acacia rubricola: Description

 The shrub typically grows to a height of 2 m and has many branches and heavy foliage and a bushy habit.
 It has ribbed hairy branchlets with the phyllodes emerging from the ribs.
 The flat, evergreen and linear shaped phyllodes have a length of 40 to 43 mm and a width of 1 to 2 mm and are generally straight or slightly sigmoid and have a single yellow translucent longitudinal nerve that is prominent on each side of the phyllode.
 It flowers between August and October producing simple inflorescences that have spherical flower-heads that contain 20 to 35 yellow flowers.
 After flowering, from late November to January, chartaceous dark brown seed pods will form that have a linear shape but are raised over the seeds,.
 The pods are found up to a length of around 40 mm and a width of 2.5 mm with longitudinally arranged seeds inside.
 The dark brown seeds have a length of 3.7 to 4.5 mm and a width of 1.6 to 2 mm with a cream coloured aril.

 Distribution

 It is endemic to a small area on the Binjour Plateau in south eastern Queensland near Gayndah growing in red loamy soils as a part of heathland or open Eucalyptus woodland communities.

+Conservation status

+Acacia rubricola is listed as "endangered" under the Queensland Nature Conservation Act 1992.
+It is not listed under the Australian Environment Protection and Biodiversity Conservation Act 1999.